hpypeen/Project/README.md

 ## To do about documentation & blog

 - [ ] need to write about `Data` section on the `README` file.
+- [ ] need some resource to reference

 ## To do about coding